F-I-D-O/Manuals/manuals/Programming/C++/C++ Manual.md

 This way, the function is visible in the current translation unit, as the namespace is implicitly imported into it, but it is not visible in other translation units, because anonymous namespaces cannot be imported.

 One of the other approches frequently used in C++ is to **put the function declaration into the source file** so it cannot be included from the header.
 This solution is, however, flawed, unsafe, and therefore, **not recommended**.
 The problem is that this way, the function is still visible to the linker, and can be mistakenly used from another translation unit if somebody declare a function with the same name.

-## Usefull STL functions

-- [`std::for_each`](https://en.cppreference.com/w/cpp/algorithm/for_each): iterates over iterable objects and call a callable for each iteration
-- [`std::bind`](https://en.cppreference.com/w/cpp/utility/functional/bind): Binds a function call to a variable that can be called
-	- some parameters of the function can be fixed in the variable, while others can be provided for each call
-	- each reference parameter has to be wrapped as a `reference_wrapper`
-- [`std:mem_fn`](https://en.cppreference.com/w/cpp/utility/functional/mem_fn): Creates a variable that represents a callable that calls member function
-- [`std::copy`](https://en.cppreference.com/w/cpp/algorithm/copy): Copy elements from one range to another.
-- [`std::accumulate`](https://en.cppreference.com/w/cpp/algorithm/accumulate): computes the sum of some iterable
-- [`std::transform`](https://en.cppreference.com/w/cpp/algorithm/transform): transforms some range and stores it to another.
-For the output iterator, you can use [`std::back_inserter`](https://en.cppreference.com/w/cpp/iterator/back_inserter).